This article explores the subtle differences between cryptocurrency coins and tokens, and why the term “cryptocurrency” is a misnomer.

 Although many cryptocurrencies have existed prior to Bitcoin, it’s creation marks an important milestone in the realm of digital currencies, due to its distributed and decentralized nature.
 The creation of Bitcoin precipitated the expansion of a lush and more diverse ecosystem of other coins and tokens, that are often regarded as cryptocurrencies in general, even when most of them do not fall under the definition of a “currency”.
-(See more: Evolution of Cryptocurrency: The Problem With Money Today)

 Coins vs Tokens: Categorization of Cryptocurrencies

 It is important to note that all coins or tokens are regarded as cryptocurrencies, even if most of the coins do not function as a currency or medium of exchange.
 The term cryptocurrency is a misnomer since a currency technically represents a unit of account, a store of value and a medium of exchange.
-All these characteristics are inherent within Bitcoin, and since the cryptocurrency space was kickstarted by Bitcoin’s creation, any other coins conceived after Bitcoin is generally considered as a cryptocurrency, though most do not fulfil the aforementioned characteristics of an actual currency.
+All these characteristics are inherent within Bitcoin, and since the cryptocurrency space was kickstarted by Bitcoin’s creation, any other coins conceived after Bitcoin is generally considered as a cryptocurrency, though most do not fulfill the aforementioned characteristics of an actual currency.

 The most common categorization of cryptocurrencies are: